 The metal card is a great way to strengthen your brand image and differentiate your offering while showing that security and excellence in design can co-exist."
 Howard Berg, UK, Ireland & Switzerland, Banking & Payment Senior Vice President, Thales.

-Open banking standards and the European Union "Revised Payment Service Directive" PSD2 are setting the stage for dramatic changes in the banking industry, which, in turn, creates new opportunities.
+Open banking standards and the European Union "Revised Payment Service Directive" PSD2 are setting the stage for dramatic changes in the banking industry, creating new opportunities.

 According to Shachar Bialick, in a recent interview with The Banker, these new regulations allow Curve to exist.
 About 50% of how Curve works is based on this European regulation.

-The more open banking will happen, the more Curve will become a platform, a de facto operating system that sits on top of the entire financial stack allowing users to discover innovative financial products and services, with all the data in one place and with a simple system for configuration.
+The more open banking happens, the more Curve will become a platform.
+This de facto operating system sits on top of the entire financial stack allowing users to discover innovative financial products and services with all the data in one place and with a simple system for configuration.

 For more information regarding our services and solutions contact one of our sales representatives.
 We have agents worldwide that are available to help with your digital security needs.
 Fill out our contact form and one of our representatives will be in touch to discuss how we can assist you.

 Please note we do not sell any products nor offer support directly to end users.
 If you have questions regarding one of our products provided by e.g. your bank or government, then please contact them for advice first.